 Contact Robin today for career opportunities

 Allie Cerione, M.S., CCC-SLP received her Bachelor of Science in Communicative Disorders with a minor in Human Development as well as her Masters of Science in Speech-Language Pathology from the University of Alabama.
-She is currently employed full-time by Fulton County Board of Education in which she has gained experience with assessing, diagnosing, and treating children with deficits in receptive and expressive language, articulation, phonology, and pragmatic language.
-In her spare time, Allie is a special needs cheerleading coach and enjoys spending time with her family and friends.
+She spent the last five years working in the Georgia Public School System where she diagnosed and treated children with deficits in articulation, phonology, fluency, voice, and pragmatic language but is now currently employed full-time by R.S.
+Goldring, Inc. She is PROMPT certified and primarily serves clients within the North Fulton, Forsyth, and Dawsonville areas.
+In addition, she has ample experience with assessing and treating children with Autism Spectrum Disorder, Down Syndrome, Cerebral Palsy, ADD/ADHD and mild-to-severe learning disabilities.
+In her spare time, she enjoys traveling, hiking, and spending time with family and friends.

 Cindy Horowitz received her Bachelor of Arts in Speech Language Pathology from the University of Florida and her Master of Science in Communication Disorders from Nova Southeastern University.
 She has worked for Fulton County Board of Education for the last 8 years.
 Cindy has spent the majority of her time in the schools working with pre-school – through elementary aged children with a wide range of speech-language and developmental disabilities.
 Cindy lives in Alpharetta with her husband, 2 teenage boys as well as 2 cats and a lab mix named Lily.
 In her free time, Cindy enjoys watching her sons play baseball, working out and reading.